Yield exceeds 15%! Besides Western Europe, where is the next gold mine for Chinese energy storage companies?

 The demand for localized production capacity and services in the European market is also increasing.
 Chinese battery cell manufacturers are actively building factories in Germany, Hungary, and other locations to meet potential localization capacity demands.

 At the same time, the market participants are changing.
-Currently, among the owners of energy storage projects under construction in Europe, the proportion of independent power suppliers has reached 45%, while the influence of large utility companies has significantly declined, which poses new challenges to the sales channels of Chinese enterprises.
+Currently, among the owners of energy storage projects under construction in Europe, the proportion of independent power suppliers has reached 45%, while the influence of large utility companies has significantly declined, which poses new challenges for the sales channels of Chinese enterprises.

-Mining Eastern Europe: Market Entry Strategy
+Gold Digging in Eastern Europe: Market Entry Strategy

 It is necessary to fully assess market demand and reasonably plan project capacity.
 The energy storage market in Poland is developing rapidly, but the current market size is relatively limited, and market competition is gradually intensifying.